 A Simple Guide to Asbestos

-Asbestos is a naturally occurring rock, previously mined to be used to manufacture building materials.
+Asbestos is a naturally occurring rock, previously mined for use in manufacturing building materials.

 Types of Asbestos